-With Windows 10 anniversary update, scheduled for release in July 2016, Microsoft is planning to move the taskbar settings to the Settings app.
+With Windows 10 anniversary update, released in July 2016, Microsoft moved taskbar settings to the Settings app.
 Starting with Windows 10 build insider preview build 14271, you can find all taskbar settings under the Settings app.
-That said, Microsoft has not dropped the Taskbar and Start Menu Properties dialog yet but might get rid of the same in near future.

 Method 1 of 2